peterme.com

 As you can see, a path is getting worn in across this field, crossing from the top-right to the bottom left (it continues paths already set in asphalt).
 Will Berkeley choose foolish fascism or opportunistic organicism?
 Time will tell…

-46 Responses to “Way more about paths at UC Berkeley than you’d ever want to read.”
+38 thoughts on “Way more about paths at UC Berkeley than you’d ever want to read.

 “I am told that when they built the University of California at Irvine, they did not put in any sidewalks the first year.
 Next year they came back and looked at where all the cow trails were in the grass and put the sidewalks there.”